33-Year-Old Left Wing – Free Agent

 Ryan Carter Contract Information:

-Signed a two-year contract extension with the Devils in June of 2012.
+Signed a one-year, two-way prorated contract with the Wild in Feb. of 2017.

 To instantly reveal our fantasy analysis of every player – including Ryan Carter – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Ryan Carter: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Ryan Carter.

 Carter assumed a fourth-line role for the Wild last season, generating 13 points, 77 hits, and 55 PIM across 53 games.
 With the team parting ways with Matt Cooke earlier this summer, Carter should have an inside track to reclaim a regular spot on the checking line, but it's unlikely to result in a noticeable growth or decline in his production.

 Carter will be one of the Devils' grinders again this season after grabbing a scant 15 points in 44 games, in just over 13 minutes per-night.
 Look for Carter and his linemates, Stephen Gionta and Steve Bernier, to continue to be deployed against the opposition's top lines.
 Even with increased playing time the trio cannot be expected to produce anything more than meager offensive totals.

 Carter found a home with New Jersey after being claimed off waivers from Florida early in the season.
 A grinding center, Carter posted eight points and 94 penalty minutes in the regular season, but proceeded to score several big goals in the Devilsí run to the Stanley Cup Finals.
 Expect Carter to fill a checking role for the Devils again this season with a chance at 15-20 points.